 If you are involved in a habeas corpus petition, you might have questions about pro se counsel, retaining counsel, and your rights.
 You can learn more about these topics here.

 Pro Se Habeas Petitions

 Habeas counsel should immediately obtain a copy of the pro se habeas petition.
 The pro se petition, along with the appellate opinion, often serves as habeas counsel’s initial foray into the case.
 Also, a pro se petition should never get rejected out of hand.
-Rather, the petition should get investigated and researched, as the claims may have merit.
-The merit or non- merit of the claims in the pro se petition should always get discussed with the client.
+Rather, the petition should be investigated and researched, as the claims may have merit.
+The merit or non- merit of the claims in the pro se petition should always be discussed with the client.

 At the same time, habeas counsel should not limit his or her review to the claims in the pro se petition.
 A pro se petitioner generally lacks the legal knowledge to identify all the grounds for a collateral attack on the judgment.
 Habeas counsel, thus, should comb the entire record for meritorious claims.

 Although an indigent petitioner has no federal constitutional right to counsel in a state collateral proceeding after exhaustion of direct appellate review, see Pennsylvania v.
 Finley, 481 U.S. 551 (1987); but see Coleman v.
 Thompson, 501 U.S. 722, 755-56 (1991)(may have federal constitutional right to counsel in initial state collateral proceeding if it is the first place ineffective assistance of counsel can be alleged); Martinez v.
 Ryan, 566 U.S. 1, , 132 S.Ct.
 1309, 1315-21 (2012)(same), he or she has a statutory right to counsel “in any habeas corpus proceeding arising from a criminal matter…” General Statutes § 51-296(a).
 Practice Book § 23-26 implements the statutory right.